m4ttsch/omscs-notes-notes/information-security/malicious-code.md

 In the context of malware, a Trojan horse is a piece of malicious code embedded in a utility program that a user runs frequently.
 When the utility program runs, the malicious code runs with it.

 An example of a trojan horse is a login program that performs keylogging.
-This program will allow the user to login by calling the real login subroutine - a useful utility - while also stealing the user’s credentials.
+This program will allow the user to login by calling the real login subroutine - a useful utility - while also stealing the user's credentials.

 Many malicious browser extensions/plugins perform keylogging under the guise of offering some helpful utility.